jeremenichelli/jeremias.codes/src/posts/2024-11-20-you-should-write-modern-css-today.md

 ## Layers

-Dealing with specificity is oen of the top complaints from developers, usually leading to strange hacks to properly indicate base style to more specific ones.
+Dealing with specificity is one of the top complaints from developers, usually leading to strange hacks to properly indicate base style to more specific ones.

-With layers, you define the sequence in which your styles should take precedence over others. without worrying about import or cascade order, or some specific modifiers increasing the specificty of a certain rule.
+With layers, you define the sequence in which your styles should take precedence over others. without worrying about import or cascade order, or some specific modifiers increasing the specificity of a certain rule.

 ```css
 @layer reset, theme, content;